osmosis-labs/osmosis/docs/overview/terminology.md

 # Glossary

-se this glossary to learn about terms specific to the Osmosis Protocol.
+Use this glossary to learn about terms used in Osmosis and the Cosmos ecosystem.

 ## Active set

-The top 130 validators that participate in consensus and receive rewards.
+The top 100 validators that participate in consensus and receive rewards.

 ## Air drops

-Additional rewards given to delegators through certain validators, separate from staking rewards.
-Airdrops come from protocols in the Osmosis ecosystem to increase visibility.
-To claim an airdrop, visit the webpage of the protocol giving out the airdrop.
+A transfer of free cryptocurrency from a crypto project into users’ wallets in order to increase interest and incentivize the use of a new token.

 ## Arbitrage